 Introduces an overview of the techniques and approaches to crisis intervention for entry-level criminal justice professionals.
-Covers initial intervention, defusing and assessment, resolution and/or referral with emphasis on safety.
+Covers initial intervention, defusing and assessment, resolution, and/or referral with emphasis on safety.
 Includes personal effectiveness, recognition of threat levels, voluntary compliance, verbal and non-verbal communication, active listening, and mediation.
-Offered as needed.
+F, W, Sp